 Menopause: Giving you confidence for understanding and action

-Authors: Myra Hunter and Melanie Smith in collaboration with the British Menopause Society
+Authors: Professor Myra Hunter and Dr Melanie Smith in collaboration with the medical advisory council of the British Menopause Society.